percy/percy-storybook/README.md

 running on the page.
 With the new SDK and real DOM snapshots, JS is disabled by default.
 If you upgrade and experience diffs due to the lack of JavaScript, it can be re-enabled using the matching Percy config file or per-snapshot option, [`enableJavaScript`](https://docs.percy.io/docs/cli-configuration#snapshot).

+## Development
+- Current package.json and yarn.lock install storybook v7 as devDependency and hence require node 16 for development.
+- There are separate package.json and config files for storybook v6, for testing purposes.
+Please check `prepare-storybook-v6-tests.sh` file for more details around changes for storybook v6 testing.